Numerically Optimizing Shortcuts to Adiabaticity: A Hybrid Control Strategy: Introduction

 A concrete and experimentally relevant example arises in the manipulation of trapped ions, which is central to the Quantum Charge-Coupled Device (QCCD) architecture proposed by Wineland and co-workers~\cite{Kielpinski2002}.
 Imperfect control and prolonged interaction with the environment introduce decoherence in the quantum states of interest, degrading the information they encode and compromising the fidelity of the operation.
 The incorporation of STA techniques has enabled more accurate and efficient control in many tasks, including but not limited to shuttling, trap expansions, ion rotations, and ion separation~\cite{Palmero2014, Palmero2015b, Palmero2015, Palmero2017, Tobalina2021}.
 Yet, despite the widespread use of numerical optimization in STA, the structure of the associated optimization landscapes and their influence on algorithmic convergence remain poorly understood, particularly in protocols that involve strong nonlinear effects.

 Among these, ion separation represents the most demanding control problems~\cite{Home2006} due to the presence of trap deformations that break harmonicity.
 Several experiments separating two trapped ions~\cite{Rowe2002, Bowler2012, Ruster2014, Pino_2021, Wan2019, Lancellotti2024} have highlighted these difficulties, and theoretical proposals have sought to mitigate the associated technical challenges~\cite{Palmero2015, Sutherland2021, Simsek2021, Guglielmo2024}.
 However, mathematical complications arising from the Coulomb interaction between the ions severely restrict the effectiveness of analytical treatments~\cite{Palmero2015, Lizuain2017}.
 Once anharmonic effects are included, simultaneously satisfying all boundary conditions while minimizing residual excitation becomes increasingly challenging.
 In practice, one needs to adopt a parametrized functional form for the control ansatz, leaving several free parameters to be determined numerically to minimize the relevant constraints.
 Recent experiments based on numerically optimized adiabatic ramps further highlight this complexity~\cite{Lancellotti2024, Marinelli2020}, underscoring the need for control strategies that extend beyond current constructions.
+While fully numerical approaches, such as optimal control methods~\cite{Weiss2021, Stefanatos2017}, provide one possible route, hybrid STA–numerical strategies offer the possibility of exploiting the analytical insight provided by STA techniques while reducing the complexity of the numerical optimization task.

 In this paper, we bridge the gap by systematically evaluating the performance of various numerical optimization tools in optimizing the STA for the complex 2-ion separation problem.
 We show that, within the commonly used normal-mode approximation of the Hamiltonian~\cite{James1998}, a wide range of numerical methods rapidly converge to similar solutions (free parameters).
 However, once the anharmonic term is included, the complexity of the problem increases dramatically, making the choice of the optimization method crucial.
 We demonstrate that although different numerical approaches do not converge to identical solutions, they nonetheless provide complementary insights that significantly reduce the effective search space.
 Leveraging these numerical insights, our analytical-numerical approach identifies new sets of free parameters that yield orders-of-magnitude performance improvements.
 In addition, these free parameters yield experimental control functions that are no more difficult to implement than those previously reported in the literature~\cite{Palmero2015}.